 Why teachers already know this

-The people who know how to ask “what does this system actually need?” are the people who’ve been asking it about human learners for their entire careers.
+The people who know how to ask “what does the system require?” are the ones who’ve been asking it about human learners for years.
 The skill set is already in classrooms.
-The framework is accommodation design.
-The whitepaper documents the full architecture.
+The framework is accommodation design, and the whitepaper documents the full architecture.